-- DO NOT exceed GAWR's or GCWR of the chassis. - Set parking brake and chock wheels of the recovery vehicle when connecting casualty vehicle. - Use two (2) safety chains and two (2) tie down chains. - Release parking brake of casualty vehicle prior to moving. - Check chain tension periodically while in transit.
+- DO NOT exceed GAWR's or GCWR of the chassis. - Set parking brake and chock wheels of the recovery vehicle when connecting casualty vehicle. - Use two (2) safety chains and two (2) tie down chains. - Release parking brake of casualty vehicle prior to moving. - · Check chain tension periodically while in transit.

-- Always retract underlift as close as possible. - Ensure safety chains are properly attached from recovery vehicle to casualty vehicle. - Attach auxiliary D.O.T. towing lights to the casualty vehicle. - If towing a vehicle from the rear, ensure vehicle steering wheel is properly locked. - Use proper size towing forks. - Tow casualty vehicle on undamaged wheels/tires only. - Retighten the tie-down straps during a tow as the tires settle into the grid from towing.
+- Always retract underlift as close as possible.
+Underlift must be extended at least six (6) inches to allow the crossbar to pivot. - Ensure safety chains are properly attached from recovery vehicle to casualty vehicle. - Attach auxiliary D.O.T. towing lights to the casualty vehicle. - When towing a vehicle from the front or rear, ensure vehicle steering wheel is properly locked. - Use proper size towing forks. - Tow casualty vehicle on undamaged wheels/tires only. - Retighten the tie-down straps during a tow as the tires settle into the grid from towing.